-I am pleased to present SUNY Polytechnic Institute’s 2020/2021 Academic Year Annual Report.
-Here, we highlight educational, research, and economic engagement efforts that continue to further build this institution’s reputation as a leading catalyst for creative learning.
-Notably, we are excited to share this annual report resource in a new, more accessible, online format that we hope better showcases how we empower our students to thrive as part of our unique educational ecosystem.
+I am pleased to present SUNY Polytechnic Institute’s 2022-2023 Academic Year Annual Report, in which we showcase select educational, research, and economic engagement efforts that continue to foster this institution’s reputation as a leading catalyst for immersive learning.

-SUNY Poly continues strong enrollment.
-In the 2020-2021 academic year, we were proud to welcome more than 3,000 students—continuing strong sustained enrollment year-over-year, even at a time when Forbes reported that colleges overall showed the largest enrollment decline in a decade.
-Our targeted educational approach offering access to academic-to-career pipelines, with partners ranging from nearby community colleges to industry collaborators, inspires students at all levels, whether they study liberal arts, nanotechnology, nursing, or interactive media and game design.
+- In the 2022-2023 academic year, we were proud to welcome 3,200 students—continuing strong sustained enrollment year-over-year, even at a time when many institutions still face economic headwinds.
+Our targeted educational approach provides access to careers in high-demand areas, and our partners range from nearby community colleges to industry collaborators, inspiring students at all levels via exciting career paths, whether they study liberal arts, engineering, nursing, or interactive media and game design.